 I've been an artist since I was old enough to hold a pencil.
 Originally born in Florida, I now live in the beautiful state of New Hampshire with my two- and four-legged family where I'm busy working on my next tale.
 A self-proclaimed Imagination Expert, Literary Addict, and Collector-of-Shoes-and-Sea Glass, I enjoy reading, roaming, and all things oceanic.

-As a woman of Siksika (Blackfeet) and Haudenosaunee (Iroquois) descent, it is extremely important to me to preserve and cultivate our indigenous languages for future generations.
+As a woman of Peigan (Blackfeet) and Haudenosaunee (Iroquois) descent, it is extremely important to me to preserve and cultivate our indigenous languages, culture, and stories for current and future generations.
 I believe my path has led me to do this through children's literature.

 When not writing or working on illustrations, I'm usually wandering the less-taken path, camera-in-hand or with my head in someone else's book.
 Traveling, making steampunk jewelry, and spending time at the ocean are some of my other passions.
-Professional memberships include SCBWI (Society of Children's Book Writers & Illustrators), BroadUniverse, and the Children's Literacy Foundation (CLiF).
+Professional memberships include SCBWI (Society of Children's Book Writers & Illustrators), BroadUniverse, EFA (Editorial Freelancers Association), and the Children's Literacy Foundation (CLiF).